 Also, Democracy Watch has filed a 3rd court case challenging the new Lobbying Commissioner’s decision to end the investigation into Barry Sherman of Apotex Inc.’s fundraising activities for the Liberal Party.

 During their time in office from 2007 to the end of 2017, both Ethics Commissioner Mary Dawson and Lobbying Commissioner Karen Shepherd let more than 80% of people who have violated the rules off the hook.
 Their dangerously weak enforcement let hundreds of federal politicians, government officials, and lobbyists get away with violating federal laws.
 You can also help call for an audit of both commissioner’s weak enforcement records by clicking here.

-- challenging former Ethics Commissioner Mary Dawson’s illegal “smokescreens” that allow Cabinet ministers and government officials to hide conflicts of interest, and;
+- challenging former Ethics Commissioner Mary Dawson’s illegal “smokescreens” that allow Cabinet ministers and government officials to hide conflicts of interest;

-- challenging the appointment of new Lobbying Commissioner Nancy Bélanger because Trudeau Cabinet ministers were in a conflict of interest when they made the appointment
+- challenging the appointment of new Lobbying Commissioner Nancy Bélanger because Trudeau Cabinet ministers were in a conflict of interest when they made the appointment, and;

 We need your help to pay the costs for all of these lawsuits – please donate now and Share and Tweet this page to spread the word to anyone you think may be interested in supporting these lawsuits.